HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 ](https://idr.openmicroscopy.org/search/?query=Name:idr0011-ledesmafernandez-dad4/screenD)
 (accession number idr0011), and comes from the [OME sample data ](https://downloads.openmicroscopy.org/images/Zeiss-CZI/idr0011/).
-It is a 3D fluorescence microscopy image of yeast with three channels.
+It is a 3D fluorescence microscopy image of yeast with three channels (we'll explore what these channels represent in the [Exploring metadata exercise ](#exploring-metadata)).
+Napari has automatically recognised these three channels and split them into three separate image layers.
+Recall that we looked at how Napari handles channels in the [multi-dimensional images episode](multi-dimensional-images.md#channels).

 We can browse its metadata by selecting in the top menu-bar:
 `Plugins > OME Tree Widget (ome-types)`